 Harvard Law School Clinics provide students with hands-on legal experience under the supervision of attorneys who are not only great practitioners but also trained in individually educating and mentoring students.
-With clinical placements in more than 30 areas of the law, in both public and private sectors, and the opportunity for students to create their own independent projects, HLS offers more clinical opportunities than any law school in the world.
+With clinical placements through In-house Clinics (internal to HLS with an on-campus office) and Externship Clinics with hundreds of placements at independent organizations outside of HLS, in more than 30 areas of the law, in both public and private sectors, and the opportunity for students to create their own independent projects, HLS offers more clinical opportunities than any law school in the world.

-Clinics are open to 2L, 3L, and LL.M. students (1L students can participate in Student Practice Organizations).
-Students are enrolled in a related course for academic credit and receive clinical credit for the practice component.
+Clinics are open to 2L, 3L, and LL.M. students.
+Students in their 1L year can participate in Student Practice Organizations.
+Along with a clinic, students take a companion course in which their clinical experiences supplement and contribute to further discussion and insight.
+Students receive academic credit for the course component and clinical credit for the practice component.
 Most clinics fulfill the Pro Bono Graduation Requirement.

 At a Glance